JohnBrann/clutter_quantification/README.md

 ```
 cd ..
-python3 scripts/calculate_occlusion.py --input-dir <path_to_segmask_dir> --out-dir <out_directory>
+python3 scripts/calculate_occlusion.py --dataset_name <name_of_dataset>
 ```

 This script computes the occlusion score for each object as well as the average occlusion for the entire viewpoint.
-It also produces images like below for each viewpoint
+It also produces images like below for each viewpoint.

+The dataset name is the name of the object_set used for that scene.

 ![Demo](assets/example_occlusion.png)

 Run the script below for the interactive UI shown at the beginning of README showing occlusion scores from different viewpoints.
 ```
-python3 scripts/occlusion_visualization_ui.py --csv <path_to_csv_produced above> --scene-dir <path_to_scene_images> --out-dir <out_dir>
+python3 scripts/occlusion_visualization_ui.py --dataset_name <name_of_dataset>
 ```

 <!-- ![Demo](assets/visualization_ui.gif) -->